MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/planning-for-your-sharepoint-hub-sites.md

 - **Hub naming conventions**.
 Think about naming conventions for hub sites to make them more discoverable.
 Some options include names such as HR Central, HR Hub, HR Portal.
 Try to choose a consistent naming convention for all hub sites.

 - **Getting ready to hub**.
-You may find that hub sites solve many or most the use cases for which you previously used subsites.
 Once you have planned your hubs, you can transform an existing site (preferably a communication site) to become a hub site or create a new site communication site and make it a hub site.
 Then, you can add and configure the web parts and navigation on the hub site to emphasize the hub capabilities.

+- **Subsites**.
+Hub sites solve many or most of the use cases for which you previously used subsites.
+We recommend using hub sites going forward to organize the sites in your intranet.
+However, subsites will continue to be supported as a classic feature, and we'll add the new team site template as a subsite option.

 Use hub sites when they align with your business outcomes and solve a need for your users.
 The capabilities of hub sites are evolving, and we are working to implement some of the most requested features as soon as we can.
 We know that you want the ability to target the navigation links in hub sites to specific groups of people.
 Stay tuned and keep in touch.